Materials-Consortia/schemas/defs/v1.2/properties/optimade/files/url_stable_until.md

         "string",
         "null"
     ],
-    "description": "Point in time until which the URL in `url` is guaranteed to stay stable.\n\n**Requirements/Conventions:**\n\n- `null` means that there is no stability guarantee for the URL in url.\n  Indefinite support could be communicated by providing a date sufficiently far in the future, for example, 9999-12-31.", "examples": [
+    "description": "Point in time until which the URL in `url` is guaranteed to stay stable.\n\n**Requirements/Conventions:**\n\n- `null` means that there is no stability guarantee for the URL in `url`.\n  Indefinite support could be communicated by providing a date sufficiently far in the future, for example, 9999-12-31.", "examples": [
         "2052-04-05T14:30:20Z"
     ],